Worldwide Grief: Death Toll From Coronavirus Tops 1 Million

 After the virus killed the 27-year-old Chaudhary in late July, his mother wept inconsolably.
 With her son gone, Premlata Chaudhary said, how could she go on living?
 Three weeks later, on Aug.
 18, the virus took her life, too — yet another number in an unrelenting march toward a woeful milestone.

-Now, 8 1/2 months after an infection doctors had never seen before claimed its first victims in China, the pandemic's confirmed death toll eclipsed 1 million Tuesday, according to a count by Johns Hopkins University.
+Now, 8 1/2 months after an infection doctors had never seen before claimed its first victims in China, the pandemic's confirmed death toll has eclipsed 1 million, according to a count by Johns Hopkins University.

 That is partly due to the virus’s quickening spread through India, where reported deaths have topped 95,000 and cases are increasing at the fastest rate in the world.